nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 <br/>
 </p></div><br/>

 Another very common mistake is to assume, like I did, that you can just fit words into grammar patterns and people will understand what you mean, even if it's not quite perfect.
 This might be the case with other languages with similar grammar to English.
-But with Chinese, don't be surprised if you say something in Chinese that sounds perfectly logical to you, because you combined words in a grammatical structure that would make sense in English, and the person whom your're speaking to has know idea what you mean.
+But with Chinese, don't be surprised if you say something in Chinese that sounds perfectly logical to you, because you combined words in a grammatical structure that would make sense in English, and the person whom you're speaking to has no idea what you mean.
 To express yourself in Chinese, you can't just speak in Chinese.
 You have to *think* in Chinese.
 <br/>
 <div class="example-block">
 <p>